bbj-dev/bbj/README.md

-# Bulletin Board & Jelly
+# Bulletin Butter & Jelly

 Hi.
 This will be BBJs final form.
 The prototype and its elisp client are available in the *prototype* folder.